pradyuman/algorithms/Huffman Coding/README.md

-**Works only for character based files
+This program performs various Huffman Coding operations to compress and decompress character and binary based files.

 Errors:
 * 01: Incorrect number of input arguments